IshanSarkar/Portfolio/Project 1/Readme.md

 - **% increase in the cost of orders from year 2017 to 2018** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/dbaed51a-d20b-4821-8e1a-1b83447fe44e)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/2c2ccf03-4a6a-452c-8def-de3910371d9d)<br>
 **Insights:** In 2018, there is an increase of 137% in the cost of orders.
-So, it could mean several meanings like an indicate that the prices of the products being ordered have increased, or that customers are ordering more expensive items.
+So, it could mean several meanings like an indication that the prices of the products being ordered have increased, or that customers are ordering more expensive items.
 It could also suggest that there is an increase in demand for the products being offered, which is driving up the prices.<br>
 - **Total & Average value of order price for each state** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/974e2c2e-5742-4c59-8d4b-92ac9fecd7b6)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/6c7ba1d2-ddec-4cde-b002-4af6d017da4b)<br>